Jill Rainsford: Biography

 When the film industry moved to the west coast, Billy remained in New York with her mother and her sister and began appearing in nightclub acts in many of New York's famous nightclubs including Don Dickerman's, Pirate's Den, and Country Fair Clubs in Greenwich Village.
 Following a brief marriage and the birth of her son Richard Rainsford, she performed on the cruise ship circuit to Havana.
-Wanting to spend more time with her only child, Billy began a profitable business of writing song lyrics for notable song writers such as Arthur Gutman, Gilbert Wall, Ray Dallas, and performers such as Spivy LeVoe, Florence Herbert, Harriet Hutchins, Beth Challis, and Irène Bordoni.
+Wanting to spend more time with her only child, Billy began a profitable business of writing song lyrics for notable songwriters such as Arthur Gutman, Gilbert Wall, Ray Dallas, and performers such as Spivy LeVoe, Florence Herbert, Harriet Hutchins, Beth Challis, and Irène Bordoni.

 Later in life, Billy went on to own a wholesale antiques shop in upstate New York, which she ran with her son and her sister.
 Billy and Doris then followed Richard's academic career and eventually ended up in Ohio where Billy painted miniature landscapes and wrote her unpublished autobiography 'I Was There Charlie'.
-Jill "Billy" Rainsford died on July 5, 1994 at the age of 89.
+Jill "Billy" Rainsford died on July 5, 1994, at the age of 89.